• Skip to primary navigation

 • ¼ cup melted coconut oil not hot

-• ¼ cup almond butter smooth
+• ¼ cup almond butter or use peanut butter

 • ¼ cup packed dark brown sugar